Home » Money Management » Banking » Rebuild Credit After Foreclosure

 After Foreclosure

 Once you have gone through the foreclosure process, you will want to start rebuilding your credit as quickly as possible.
-Some forms of credit will not be hard to obtain, but the interest rates on those items is apt to be high.
+Some forms of credit will not be hard to obtain, but the interest rates on those items are apt to be high.

-Two tools that some lenders make available for the purpose of rebuilding your credit is a secured credit card or a loan that is secured by a CD.
+Two tools that some lenders make available for the purpose of rebuilding your credit are a secured credit card or a loan that is secured by a CD.
 Either one is purchased for the amount of credit that is going to be given.
 There will often be a considerable amount of fees, which will reduce the actual credit you can use.

-With any type of credit building tool, it is essential that payments repeatedly be made on time.
+With any type of credit-building tool, it is essential that payments repeatedly be made on time.
 This is the largest consideration used by FICO to build your credit score.
 Another very important factor is to make sure that your lender reports to the three major credit unions.

 As is true of most products, you can do better by shopping around.
 There is a lot of variation between credit-building tools and lenders, so be sure to get information from several before choosing a tool.
 Interest rates may also be very high on some secure cards, but others may be quite reasonable.